Pairing Wine with Vegetarian Dishes: A Guide to Savoring the Garden with a Glass

 If you're going full vegan, you’ll want to be a bit more intentional.

-Check that the wine itself is vegan.
-Many wines are fined with egg whites or fish-derived agents.
+Check that the wine itself is vegan, many wines are fined with egg whites or fish-derived agents.

 Vegan cheeses (often nut-based) have different textures and flavors, try lighter-bodied reds or creamy whites.

-Cashew cheese tart with caramelized onions + Viognier or Beaujolais.
+A great vegan pairing: cashew cheese tart with caramelized onions + Viognier or Beaujolais.

-Pairing is not just flavor science.
-It’s also emotional matching.
+Pairing is not just flavor science, it’s also emotional matching.

-A cozy night in with creamy mushroom pasta?
-Pinot Noir is a hug in a glass.
+A cozy night in with creamy mushroom pasta, Pinot Noir is a hug in a glass.

 Looking for a gorgeous set of everyday wine glasses to elevate your vegetarian pairings?
 I love this set of elegant glasses, they’re durable, hand-blown, and pair with everything from Chianti to Chardonnay.